Shadi-Shwiyat/holbertonschool-web_front_end/flexbox/README.md

         - Property: justify-content, Value: center
         - Property: min-height, Value: 50vh
 9. #### Better alignment about us
+    Using the files from the previous task for this task:

+    In 9-styles.css, after the /* Section SERVICES section, create a /* Section ABOUT US section.
+Inside that new section, target all classes that begin with col- inside section-about-us class
+    - Property: align-self, Value: center
 10. #### Creating an article by fixing issues and updating hero styles
 11. #### Update the new hero banner
 12. #### The structure of the main article